Perfect Сlimate

 Private and international schools are not free.
 These types of schools teach subjects in English and other foreign languages.

-International schools and private schools cost about €7,000–13,000 per school year.
+International schools and private schools cost about €6,000–20,000 per school year.
 The costs may vary depending on the school, age, and grade.

 University education is free for Greek citizens (as well as other EU citizens).
-Foreigners have to pay ~€1500 per year.
-This is such a negligible sum, especially if compared to the USA, where students pay ~$35,000 per year.
+Foreigners have to pay €1,500–9,000 per year.
+This is such a negligible sum, especially if compared to the USA, where students pay $35,000 per year.

-A person working in Greece earns about a wage of €2,500 per month.
+A person working in Greece earns about a wage of €962 per month.
 Salaries range from €620 to €10,900 depending on the region, profession, and education of an employee.
-The highest income in Greece is in the following spheres: law, IT, marketing, while the lowest is in tourism, agriculture, culture, so consider the best sphere for you to land a job.
+The highest income in Greece is in the following sectors: law, IT, and marketing, while the lowest is in tourism and agriculture.
+If you're considering working in Greece, choose your industry carefully to maximise your earning potential.

 Entertainment

-Greece has an enormous cultural heritage.
-There are thousands of museums, galleries, theatres, and cinemas in this beautiful country.
-Choose the one that you like best and pay a visit whenever you have time.
-In Greece entertainment on average costs €20 per person daily.
+Greece boasts an enormous cultural heritage, with thousands of museums, galleries, theatres, and cinemas to explore.
+You can easily find something to suit your interests and visit whenever you have free time.
+In Greece entertainment on average costs €50 per person daily.
 This includes tickets to museums, cinemas, and other sightseeing expenses.

-Good news for people who enjoy attending fitness clubs.
-The average monthly cost of a gym or a fitness club membership is €35.
-If you are a tennis fan, you can rent a court and have fun with your friends.
-The rental cost of a tennis court is about €20 per hour.
+For fitness enthusiasts, the average monthly cost of a gym or fitness club membership is €43.If you’re a tennis fan, you can rent a court for around €23 per hour to enjoy a game with friends.

-Housing (one-bedroom apartment for rent in the capital) – €560;
+- housing (one-bedroom apartment for rent in the capital) — €600;

-Utilities (including the Internet) – €100;
+- utilities (including the Internet) — €260;

-Food – €300;
+- food — €300;

 Note: the cost of living in Greece will depend only on your personal preferences in food, clothes, etc.